Sidonius (Irish saint)

 Sidonius (Saëns or Sidoine; Séadna) was an Irish-born French monk and saint.
 He was the spiritual teacher of Leutfridus.
 He is venerated in the Roman Catholic Church and Eastern Orthodox Church.

-Sidonus was born sometime in the seventh century AD, and was a monk at Jumièges Abbey in 664; he then spent several years travelling between monasteries.
+Sidonius was born sometime in the seventh century AD, and was a monk at Jumièges Abbey in 664; he then spent several years travelling between monasteries.
 For ten years he served in Rome as a companion to Ouen, eventually being sent to lead a monastery near Rouen.
 This monastery, known in his honour as Saint-Saëns, survived until the ninth century.
 Sidonius founded several other monasteries in the area before retiring to live as a monk.

 Sidonius died around 690; his feast day is November 14.